ahmed-moubtahij/TokenHealer/README.md

 output = generate(prompt, model, tokenizer)
 # The link is <a href="http:&#47;&#47;www&#47;dailymail&#

 # The model saw '://' as a single token in training.
-Seeing a prompt ending with `:` tells it that the next token is likely not `//`, because otherwise it would've seen `://`.
-Thus, it completes with a token other than `//`, in this case, `&`.
+Seeing a prompt ending with `:` tells it that the
+# next token is likely not `//`, because otherwise it would've seen `://`.
+# Thus, it completes with a token other than `//`, in this case, `&`.

 token_healer = TokenBoundaryHealer(model, tokenizer)
 healed_prompt = token_healer(prompt)
 # The link is <a href="https://
+# Note that token healing also replaced `http` with `https`
 healed_output = generate(healed_prompt, model, tokenizer)
 # The link is <a href="https://www.365doki.com/post/3699
 ```